In This Article

 Developing the Well

 Pressure Tanks View all WATER WELL articles

 A modern drilled well is more than just a hole in the ground.
-It must be properly lined and sealed to prevent contaminated surface water from entering, and must have special screens at the end in loose soils to maintain a good flow and filter out silt that could clog the well.
+To deliver an adequate supply of clean water to your tap, the well must be properly lined and sealed to prevent contaminated surface water from entering.
+In loose soils, the well must also have special screens at the bottom to maintain a good flow and filter out silt that could clog the well.
 Finally, a pump must be installed along with underground plumbing to a pressurized storage tank in the house.

 If you buy a piece of land with a “well installed,” you will still need to pay for the pump, trenching, plumbing lines, and pressure tank – which may cost as much as the drilling itself.

 The casing is a steel or PVC pipe, typically 6 inches in diameter, that extends from about a foot above grade to the bottom of the well or to the point where it hits solid rock.
 PVC is now commonly used for the casing as it is inexpensive and highly resistant to corrosion.
 However, steel is still common in some regions.

 The casing keeps soil and rock fragments from collapsing into the well shaft, and provides protection for the wiring and water piping connected to the submersible pump near the bottom of the well.
 State codes often require a minimum of 18 feet of casing in unconsolidated soil (i.e., not solid rock).

 The space between the casing and the borehole, called the annulus, is filled to prevent contaminated surface water from polluting the well.
 The filling or “grout” may be sand, gravel, cement or bentonite clay depending on the soil layers.
 Special porous sand is often used at the bottom around the screen and dense clay or cement is used in the upper section.
 At the point where the casing meets bedrock, it is sealed or “seated” into the rock using either cement, bentonite clay, or other techniques.